 The political pressure, from unions in particular, will be for these public-service positions to be "real jobs" at "decent wages."
 This would raise costs to prohibitive levels and make recipients even less likely to leave the welfare rolls.
-Instead, the focus should be on activities that are appropriate for inexperienced young women, that is, on tasks that offer the discipline of job attendance and the boost to self-esteem that comes with work.
+Instead, the focus should be on activities that are appropriate for inexperienced young women-that is, on tasks that offer the discipline of job attendance and the boost to self-esteem that comes with work.

 Examples of such activities were described by MDRC's Thomas Brock, who studied the four mandatory work programs mentioned above as well as six others.
 The activities "did not teach new skills, but neither were they 'make work.'
-Most were entry-level clerical positions or janitorial/maintenance jobs," such as office aides and receptionists for community nonprofit agencies, mail clerks for city agencies, assistants in day-care programs for children or handicapped adults, and helpers in public works departments, sweeping and repairing streets and gardening in city parks.
-And, although the work requirement did not immediately reduce caseloads, in three of the four sites the value of the services rendered, together with other savings, exceeded the program's cost to taxpayers.
+Most were entry-level clerical positions or janitorial/maintenance jobs," such as office aides and receptionists for community nonprofit agencies; mail clerks for city agencies; assistants in daycare programs for children or disabled adults; and helpers in public works departments, sweeping and repairing streets and gardening in city parks.
+And, although the work requirement did not immediately reduce caseloads, in three of the four sites the value of the services rendered, together with other savings, exceeded the program's cost to taxpayers.8

 Such activities probably also increase the self-discipline, social contacts, and skills of participants, and, therefore, their employability.
 This is all positive.
-However, it would be quite enough if the mandated work merely raised the inconvenience level of being on welfare by requiring these young women to be someplace-doing something constructive-every day.
+It would be quite enough, however, if the mandated work merely raised the inconvenience level of being on welfare by requiring these young women to be someplace-doing something constructive-every day.
 The object would be to discourage their younger sisters and friends from thinking that a life on welfare is an attractive option.
-(Strengthened child-support enforcement would increase the inconvenience level for their boyfriends who got them pregnant.)

 These requirements should not be considered punitive or vindictive, nor should they be implemented in a way that makes them so.
 Inactivity is bad for everyone.
-For young mothers on welfare, it can be even more dispiriting, spiraling some toward immobilizing depression.
+If young people know that the welfare agency is serious about mandating work, they will be less likely to view AFDC-dependency as an attractive life option.